milkslurpee/startup/README.md

 For this Deliverable I built out the structure of my application in HTML.
 - **HTML pages** - 7 in all; One for the home page, one for each hunt (3), one for the leaderboard, one for login, and one for sign up.
-- **Links** - The home page links to each hunt, the leaderboard, sign up and log in pages.
-Links from every page back to the home page.
+- **Links** - The home page links to each hunt's page, the leaderboard, and the sign up and log in pages.
+Every other page links back to the home page.
 You can also access the leaderboard from each individual hunt's page.
 - **Text** - Each hunt has a textual description of the clues leading to the "treasure".
 - **Images** - Each hunt has a picture of the general area where the treaure is hidden.
 There is also a pirate themes banner in the header of each page.
 - **Login & Sign up** - input boxes and submit buttons for both the sign up and login pages.